nailaislam12/RadDam/HFmonitoring/README.md

 ### Radiation Damage

 ### Pileup
-The p_{T} of both electrons (ECAL and HF) is corrected in both data and MC to remove the dependence of the reconstructed Z mass on the number of PU vertices in a given evnet.
+The p~T~ of both electrons (ECAL and HF) is corrected in both data and MC to remove the dependence of the reconstructed Z mass on the number of PU vertices in a given evnet.
 ## Typical Workflow
 After the requisite data and mc samples have been processed through steps 1 and 2, the analysis/plotting step is run multiple times
 - **Bare Comparisons:** First analyze both data and mc with **no** corrections applied, to make plots with the bare data/mc comparisons.
 The results of this step will be used to derive corrections if necessary.
 During the analysis step of data, you can derive the factors, it will not affect the plots